ccampguilhem/Udacity-DataAnalyst/07-DataVisualization/P06-MakeEffectiveDataVisualization/README.md

 - color scales: I specifically wanted to avoid using colors too much, I would prefer stick to my initial idea,
 - using an optional color overlay instead of removing items when filtering: that would be a bigger change in my code and I prefer to keep project to reasonable time investment.
+- multiple selection of airports: it's managed during the animation phase but not available through the user interaction

 # Resources